 What are the most common manufacturing workplace hazards?

 Strains, sprains and tears account for 4 of every 10 injuries and can cause thousands of missed workdays annually.
 Other serious injuries can be caused by the following accidents and risks:

 While forklift accidents account for a large percentage of this type of accident, all mechanical motion is potentially hazardous.

 If you’re a production worker, you may lose a finger or a limb when operating a food slicer, meat grinder, milling machine, powered conveyor belt, mechanical power press, drill press, lathe, band saw or similar equipment.

 You’re at high risk for a head or back injury or broken bones if you slip and fall on a wet production floor, stair, ladder or uneven surface.
 Falls can occur on work sites, in offices or in manufacturing environments.

 Combustible dust can create an explosion risk in several industries including plastics, pharmaceuticals, candy, pesticides, paper, textiles, furniture, rubber and tire manufacturing.

-You may receive a serious electric shock if wiring is exposed or a piece of machinery isn’t grounded properly.
+You may receive a serious electric shock if the wiring is exposed or a piece of machinery isn’t grounded properly.

 If I’ve been injured in a manufacturing accident, what should I do next?